-- 1. Must meet the Eligibility Requirements outlined in Section 2.0. - 2.
-Must be a recommendation of a NEATor-or\DEF-approved audit, or Agencyassessment protocol. - 3.
-The home must be at least two years old. - 4.
-Eligible residences must have whole house electric air conditioning and/or whole house electric heating. - 5.
+- 1. Must meet the Eligibility Requirements outlined in Section 2.0. - Must be a recommendation of a NEAT or DEF-approved audit or Agency assessment protocol. - 3.
+The home must be at least two years old. - Eligible residences must have whole house electric air conditioning and/or whole house electric heating. - 5.
 The weighted average R-value of the existing insulation over the total attic square footage (above conditioned space) must be less than R-11. - 6.
 Any structure that has utilized any of DEF's ceiling insulation programs is not eligible to participate again.
 However, if the structure, through an act of God, loses the insulation and the loss is not covered by insurance, the structure is eligible to participate a second time.
-It is the customer's responsibility to provide DEF with a letter from his/her insurance company stating that the insulation was not covered. - 7.
-The total ceiling area to be insulated must be greater than 100 square feet. - 8.
-Mobile homes built after January 1, 1977 will be assumed to have an insulation value in excess of R-11 and will not be eligible to participate in this part of the LIWAP program unless documentation is provided to DEF stating that the actual existing insulation value is less than R-12. - 9.
-Any home with "Knob and Tube Wiring" that is energized is not eligible.
-(Refer to: National Electrical Code, Article 324, Section 324-4).
+It is the customer's responsibility to provide DEF with a letter from his/her insurance company stating that the insulation was not covered.